 Clinical Research Fellow & DPhil Student

-Biventricular cardiac pacing (or cardiac resynchronisation therapy - CRT) is known to improve morbidity and mortality in patients with severe systolic heart failure with a broad left bundle branch block, although co-morbidities such as Diabetes Mellitus are associated with worse outcome.
+Biventricular cardiac pacing (or cardiac resynchronisation therapy - CRT) is known to improve morbidity and mortality in patients with severe systolic heart failure with left bundle branch block, although co-morbidities such as Diabetes Mellitus are associated with worse outcome.
 However, CRT improves cardiac performance beyond simple electrical correction of the QRS duration on the electrocardiogram, with subsequent reverse remodelling and improvement in left ventricular function occurring in up to two thirds of patients.
+Using magnetic resonance spectroscopy and invasive haemodynamic measures, I am studying cardiac metabolism and efficiency.
 How reverse remodelling changes the heart from an “engine out of fuel” to one performing more efficiently at a higher stroke work is the focus of my research.

 The Tryton® dedicated bifurcation stent: Five year clinical outcomes

 Green PG. et al, (2018), Cardiovascular Revascularization Medicine

 The Role of Neuropeptide Y in Cardiovascular Health and Disease.

 Tan CMJ. et al, (2018), Front Physiol, 9

 Implementation of a modified version of NICE CG95 on chest pain of recent onset: Experience in a DGH